Yann39/my-crypto-binder/README.md

 #### Disclaimer

-I started this project to play arround with Android architecture components for my own knowledge.
+I started this project to play around with Android architecture components for my own knowledge.
 I do not pretend the code is a reference.
 Some functionalities and checkings might be missing or incomplete.
 This project is not intended to be used in a production environment.